-Based on this analysis, the matters of discretion contained in the proposed NES (as modified in response to submissions, 101 including the removal of the qualifier 'significant adverse' from matters of discretion listed in clauses 12(f) and 13(b)) satisfactorily address the site specific issues relevant to Policy 11 for marine farm replacement, realignment and change of species consent applications.
-Any broader scale issues are best addressed at the plan development stage reflecting that effects on indigenous biodiversity often occur across broad spatial areas and are caused by multiple stressors (for instance, recent reports by NIWA102 and MfE and Statistics New Zealand103 found that stressors can include ocean acidification and sedimentation resulting from changes in land use, and that these are greater threats to marine indigenous biodiversity than aquaculture).
-Should issues arise during the plan development stage with respect to the impacts of existing marine farms on indigenous biodiversity then this can be addressed through the proposed NES using one or more of the following provisions:
+Based on this analysis, the matters of discretion contained in the proposed NES (as modified in response to submissions, 105 including the removal of the qualifier 'significant adverse' from matters of discretion related to on effects on reefs, biogenic habitat, and/or regionally significant benthic specieis, satisfactorily address the site specific issues relevant to Policy 11 for marine farm replacement, realignment and change of species consent applications.
+Any broader scale issues are best addressed at the plan development stage reflecting that effects on indigenous biodiversity often occur across broad spatial areas and are caused by multiple stressors (for instance, recent reports by NIWA106 and MfE and Statistics New Zealand107 found that stressors can include ocean acidification and sedimentation resulting from changes in land use, and that these are greater threats to marine indigenous biodiversity than aquaculture).
+Should issues arise during the plan development stage with respect to the impacts of existing marine farms on indigenous biodiversity then this can be addressed using one or more of the following provisions:

-- The plan could identify the marine farm as inappropriate thereby triggering Clause 5 and enabling assessment as a discretionary (or more stringent) activity104 - The plan could introduce an adaptive management approach and future replacement, realignment or change of species applications would be able to introduce conditions pertinent to the adaptive management approach on the marine farm105 - The marine farm could utilise the realignment provisions of the proposed NES if adverse effects can be avoided, remedied or mitigated through a minor realignment106
+- The plan could identify the marine farm as inappropriate thereby enabling assessment as a discretionary (or more stringent) activity108 - The plan could introduce an adaptive management approach and future replacement, realignment or change of species applications would be able to introduce conditions pertinent to the adaptive management approach on the marine farm109 - The marine farm could utilise the realignment provisions if adverse effects can be avoided, remedied or mitigated through a minor realignment110